patternclub/patternclub.github.io/content/resources/lucys-tidal-course/lucys-tidal-course.md

 +++
 title = "Lucy's Tidal Course"
+type = "page"
 +++

+this is the nested one

 This is an example resource.
 Here are some materials Lucy created for a multi-part tidal course.